 Hired and Non-Owned Auto Insurance

-Your NEMT business may need these coverages to mitigate financial risks from accidents if you use vehicles belonging to your employees or vans that are leased or rented.
+Your NEMT business may need these coverages to mitigate financial risks from accidents if you use vehicles belonging to your employees or leased or rented vans.

 Understanding Your Insurance Needs

 Comprehending and meeting your insurance needs is essential to protect your business, drivers, and passengers from potential accidents or incidents.
 It can also isolate you from financial liabilities in an emergency.